Welcome to our School Council

 Our School Councillors are very proud of being a member of the group and made the following comments about being a School Councillor:

 - ‘It’s really fun fundraising for things in school’.

 - ‘It’s really nice coming together to read things from the suggestion box from the children in our classes.
 Sometimes we go up on the stage in assembly and we tell the children what we have been doing’.

 - ‘We like to think about suggestions; if we should or shouldn’t do it’.

 - ‘It is very fun being a School Councillor because we get to fundraise for lots of different charities.
 We discuss about what we can do for the school.
 We also prepare for the school fairs’.

 2017 – 2018 projects

 Our School Councillors have been extremely busy so far this academic year.
-Their main project so far has been creating a ‘school prayer’.
+One of their main projects so far has been creating a ‘school prayer’.
 This will be said before the Lord’s Prayer during assemblies.
 The School Council have consulted with the rest of the pupils and the staff several times to create a school prayer that everyone is happy with.
 The result is fantastic and they are now in the process of creating a display of the prayer for the hall.

 2016 – 2017 projects